michaelg-cgu/DASMENT/README.md

 zipp==3.3.0

 8. in venv, change directory again to downloaded github repo.
-9. Navigate to DASEMENT -> FoodforThought
+9. Navigate to DASMENT -> FoodforThought
 10. in command line, type: ls
 11. verify that Manage.py appears
 12. type the following: